ashish0322/barclays_challenge/README.md

 Problem 3 Inventory Management 1

 # Development
-The project is developed using Spring Boot, Java8, Hibernate, InMemory H2 Database using Eclipse as IDE
+The project is developed using
+  Spring Boot
+  Java8
+  Hibernate
+  InMemory H2 Database
+  using Eclipse as IDE

 # Build the Jar
 Project Jar can be built using Maven Build in Eclipse or IntelliJ